Dilip Sinha

 Dilip Sinha was head of India's UN affairs during its membership of the Security Council in the eventful period, 2011–2012.
-He was ambassador to the UN in Geneva, where he was elected Vice President of the UN Human Rights Council in 2014 and Vice Chairman of the South Centre.
+He was ambassador to the UN in Geneva, where he was elected vice president of the UN Human Rights Council in 2014 and vice chairman of the South Centre.
 Sinha steered India's response to the crises in Libya and Syria in the Security Council and to Sri Lanka in the Human Rights Council.
 During his diplomatic career, Sinha headed India's relations with Pakistan, Afghanistan, and Iran and served in Germany, Egypt, Pakistan, Brazil, Bangladesh, and Greece.

-Sinha currently serves on the board of the Asian Development Research Institute Society and The Tribhuvan School.
+Sinha currently serves on the board of the Asian Development Research Institute Society.

+In August 2023, Pan Macmillan India announced the acquisition of IMPERIAL GAMES IN TIBET: The Battle for Survival and Sovereignty by Dilip Sinha.
+The book will be published in spring/summer 2024.